If you have been following my blog, then you know I am a beach lover and always crave for Sun, Sand & Sea.

-For now, I will share all the details about Kumara Parvatha trek, which will help you plan your trip better.
+For now, I will share all the details about the Kumara Parvatha trek, which will help you plan your trip better.
 So, let’s get started!

 Kumara Parvatha/ Pushpagiri Trek – Overview

 At an altitude of 1,712 m, Kumara Parvatha is the second highest peak in Coorg district and one of the most popular treks in Karnataka.
 Kumara Parvatha is a part of Pushpagiri range of Western Ghats and nestled with lush green flora.
-In fact, you can observe change in vegetation and landscape during the entire trail.
+In fact, you can observe the change in vegetation and landscape during the entire trail.